semanticsean/ATAT/contribute.md

 🚩 remove old new agent from gpt
 🚩 test all again

+🚩 Rendered Agents replying twice, not writing to json, not labeled properly in headers

+ff / creator need better logic for handling multiple agents / calling multiple agents / calling the same agent more than once if explicitly doing that to be fluid / natural.

 Most important: API so other apps can sync to email rapidly.

+Rewrite ABE with function calling / structured output / instructor.

 Integrate AB/E "ABE" - election and polling generator as a shortcode / function call.